Introduction to Gypsy’s Travels

 Motorcycling has been a passion of mine for 20 plus years and it’s always been my dream to travel to far away places by motorcycle.
 Riding down a road, feeling the nuances of the temperature change when I dip down into a cool valley or ascend up a tree-lined mountain pass is bliss.
 Smelling the bite of pine trees, or the musky aroma of the Fall leaves are experiences missed in the sterile confines of an automobile.
 I experience it as a great freedom to be this close to the world around me and it’s a thrill that lingers long after the ride is done.

 I believe that once you purchase a bike, the moment you throw a leg over, it develops it’s own personality.
 It becomes a part of you as you ride down the road, connect to it, feel how it handles and how it responds to you.
 I feel like in some way it comes alive.
 This is why, after some time in the saddle I typically will give my bike a name.
 Crazy?
 Maybe, but that’s how I see it.
 This blog was named after my Triumph America, which I lovingly named Gypsy.
-A beautiful bike, but after some time I realized the cruiser style was not for me.
+A beautiful black bike with lovely curves, but after some time I realized the cruiser style was not for me.
 I loved the look but hated riding with feet forward.